itchio/itch-docs/docs/using/sandbox.md

 ## Scope

-Attacks that the itch.io sandbox try to prevent include:
+Attacks that the itch.io sandbox tries to prevent include:

 ### Stealing your itch.io credentials